lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab5.md

 	```
 	The answer is    42
 	```
-	You can make right-justify the output by putting a negative in front of the field width, like so:
+	You can left-justify the output by putting a negative in front of the field width, like so:
 	```
     printf("The answer is %-5d\n", 42);